trawick/simple-Linux-NAS/README.md

 -----------

-Currently you can configure filesystems to be exported as Time Machine volumes or NFS shares.
-CIFS is an obvious alternative, but it is not currently supported.
+Currently you can configure filesystems to be exported as Time Machine volumes or NFS shares or CIFS shares.

 Creation of the ZFS pool, and thus the choice of RAID and other important characteristics, is not automated or even well-documented here.
 (That may be a feature.)

+Only basic configuration is supported for users and filesystems.

 Todos
 -----

 Here are my priorities for upcoming changes:

-1. Support CIFS shares
-2. ZFS snapshot utility

-   A user should be able to run a command to remotely create a snapshot of their remote filesystem.
-3. Off-site backup of the NAS
+1. Off-site backup of the NAS
-4. Somehow handle the need to reboot after some Ubuntu updates
+2. Somehow handle the need to reboot after some Ubuntu updates
-5. Scheduled ZFS snapshots, with schedule tied to a specific filesystem
+3. Scheduled ZFS snapshots, with schedule tied to a specific filesystem
+4. Move to Ubuntu 16.04 LTS once that is released.

 Setting up a real machine for your NAS
 --------------------------------------